INDEINS/DENV-OUTBREAK/README.md

 For public health decisions, it is critical to identify, investigate, disclose, and share genetic information.

 ## Scope
-**INDE lab from INS (Instituto Nacional de Salud)** detected a lack of information and reports related to dengue virus lineages.
-This github repository **has been created to promote, share information, discuss and propossed more strengh genomic surveillance of dengue** with the scientific community.
-It contains annoated trees (nextstrain) focused on genomes sequenced in Peru in an international context at the province level.
-It allows the user to check for local and foreign genetic connections.
+**INDE lab from INS (Instituto Nacional de Salud)** discovered a scarcity of knowledge and reports on dengue viral lineages.
+This github repository was created to promote, share knowledge, discuss, and propose stronger genomic surveillance of dengue with the scientific community.
+It includes annotated trees (nextstrain) focused on genomes sequenced in Peru in a worldwide context at the province level.
+It allows the user to search for local and foreign genetic links.

 ## Nextstrain (Phylogeographic Reconstructions)